Isn’t it amazing how quickly something becomes the status quo in our digital age?

 Since 81% of shoppers do online research before buying, this is a crucial step of any marketing funnel.

 Now, let’s check out a real life example:

 Blogilates is a fitness company based in LA, which has mastered the freemium monetization model.
 They offer workouts, promoted via social media, and then entice you to sign up for their workout program for more exclusive features.

 Even if you don’t know the term, you’ve definitely seen affiliate links in action.
 Just think about it: have you ever followed someone on Instagram who is promoting something and trying to get you to “swipe up to shop” or “click the link in my bio?”
-These users are using affiliate links to earn money from your purchases without extending a markup to you, the customer.
+These users are using affiliate links (either directly, or cloaked through an affiliate marketing software) to earn money from your purchases without extending a markup to you, the customer.

 Some Tips to Follow

 - Create your own opportunities.
 Once you feel comfortable, you can also reach out to companies you wish to work with.